MattithyahuData/P2-Bank-churn-prediction/README.md

 One of the metrics to keep track of customer churn is Retention Rate, an indication of to what degree the products satisfy a strong market demand, known as product-market fit.
 If a product-market fit is not satisfactory, a company will likely experience customers churning.
 A powerful tool to analyze and improve Retention Rate is Churn Prediction; a technique that helps to find out which customer is more likely to churn in the given period of time.

-## Data Warehousing
-AAAAAAAAAAAAAAAAAAAAAAAAA

-*	Made a new column for company state
-*	Added a column for if the job was at the company’s headquarters
-*	Transformed founded date into age of company

 ## Data Visualisation